 - Lifestyle– the average life of a dog is 10-14 years.
 Can you dedicate the time to ensure the wellbeing of your new family member, or afford the provisions for your dog when you are at work or on holiday?

-- Exercise– a happy dog is a stimulated dog, and regular exercise is vital and you may need to undergo extra training for you both to enjoy your walk.
+- Exercise– a happy dog is a stimulated dog, and regular exercise is vital so that you may need to undergo extra training to ensure it isn’t just the dog enjoying the walk.